Takun J: Life and music career

-Humanitarian works
+Humanitarian work

-Anti-child rape campaign
+Anti-rape campaign

 Takun J became an ambassador for the Liberian Gender Ministry's anti-rape campaign, and was responsible for highlighting rape issues in the country.
 In order to galvanize communities to take action against violence towards children, UNICEF and PCI-Media Impact organized a series of six concerts, which was part of an expansive campaign to halt the abuse and exploitation of children in Liberia.
-On June 14, 2014, Takun J headlined the first concert held in the capital of Grand Bassa County; the concert featured additional performances from Peaches, Robbie Nas and comedian Kpakala Kpokolo, as well as a moving video highlighting the issue of child rape.
+The first concert in the capital of Grand Bassa County was headlined by Takun J on June 14, 2014.
+The event featured additional performances from Peaches, Nasseman, and comedian Kpakala Kpokolo.
+It also included a poignant video highlighting the issue of child rape.

 Anti-corruption campaign

 On May 19, 2014, Takun J released "Gbagba is Corruption", a conscious song that is based on the children's book Gbagba (2013).
 The book was written by Robtel Neajai Pailey, a former doctoral student at SOAS, University of London.
 Pailey was inspired to write the book in order to give children the verbal tools to question the ethical and moral values of adults around them.
 The book received critical acclaim and has been adopted as an anti-corruption children's primer by the Liberian Ministry of Education.